 So that is in a nutshell what Development Process Engineers do.

 But that is not necessarily what I am doing at the moment and thus the point I want to make.
-Being a contractor based in the refinery, you can't help but to feel that you are the slave who is given all the dirty work that no one wants to do.
+Being a contractor based in the company of the client, you can't help but to feel that you are the slave who is given all the dirty work that no one wants to do.
 And indeed that is the best one-line summary of the project I am working on at the moment.
-I kind of knew the plight of contractors for my work at ExxonMobil also involved interaction with such contractors.
+I kind of knew the plight of contractors because the work I was doing previously in Singapore also involved interaction with such contractors.
 However when you are one, the reality of it all sinks in.
 It is actually not that bad because I am rather new to Process Design so even a very low-level project can be a source of learning and personal development.
 However if I were more experienced (the original job advertisement asked for a person with 7 years of experience!), I would find this job meaningless and even demeaning.
 Right now, I worry that I might be a little too inexperienced for this position because I was a Process Designer for only 6 months in my previous company.
 I expressed this concern during the interview but they assured me that they need people new to the job as well.
 Well my black-and-white resume is there in their records and they should be fully aware that I only have this limited knowledge of what I am currently doing.
 I know I should take it easy and just learn on the job but I cannot help myself for the thought of the steep learning curve I have to climb is quite daunting.
 But when I tell myself that this is Australia, land of the laid-back souls, it does not seem that bad after all.
 By the way, I wake up at about 5am to reach work at about 7.20am.
 My (flexible) office hours are from 7.30am to 3.50pm (including half an hour of lunch break -- we usually eat and work at the same time because we all want to leave work on time).

 I know a lot of you reading this are very interested in the salary that I am currently getting -- so typically Singaporean and Chinese!
 Don't worry, I will give you an idea somewhere in this post.